Angry-Potato/fxpotato/README.md

 Uses last daily feed from European Central Bank website, and exposes a simple interface to get the conversion rates for one currency to another on a given day.

+An example of this gem in use can be found at [FxPotatoWeb](https://fxpotatoweb.herokuapp.com/).
+Source code for the site is [here](https://github.com/Angry-Potato/fxpotatoweb).

 [Available on RubyGems.org](https://rubygems.org/gems/fxpotato)

 ## Installation